-Before we get stuck into genetics, let’s be clear which cats we’re talking about.
+Before we get stuck into genetics and the question of ‘why are calico cats female’, let’s be clear which cats we’re talking about.

-Tortoiseshell cats (often affectionately known as torties) have two colors in their coat.
+Tortoiseshell cats (often affectionately known as torties) only have two colors in their coat.

 By convention we call these colors black and orange.
 But black can mean jet black, or smoky coal, chocolatey brown, and even silvery grey or blue.